DIDSR/BoneJ_Headless/README.md

 5. Bone Volume Fraction
 6. Connectivity

-Secondary metrics not as commonly used in literature:
+Secondary metrics not as commonly used in literature are also included here:
 1. Intertrabecular Angles
 2. Skeletonize
 3. Analyze Skeleton
 4. Fractal Dimension
 5. Surface Area

-Scripts can be launched individually through use of modules/functions or as a batch scripts.
-Acceptable file types include NRRD, NIfTI, and DICOM.
-All files must be 3D 8 bit images and be able to read as numpy arrays.
+Functions can be used for batch processing or processing only one input image.
+BoneJ Headless takes binary numpy arrays as inputs.

 Installation
 ------------